 For further information about The Search for Associate Story Fellows in the Pilot Programme, download our Data Insights Sheet, the first of a series of short reports contributing to the developmental evaluation and improvement of the Programme.

-So, who are the eleven individuals assembled for this adventure?
-Below you’ll find a snapshot of our new Associate Story Fellows and their compelling projects.
+So, who are the eleven individuals that assembled for this adventure?
+Below you’ll find a snapshot of our Story Fellows and their compelling projects.

 John Strachan, Pro-Vice Chancellor for Research and Enterprise, marked the start of their adventures with these warm words;